Nexmo/nexmo-developer/_documentation/conversation/code-snippets/conversation/create-conversation.md

 # Create a Conversation

-In this code snippet you will see how to create a Conversation.
+In this code snippet you learn how to create a Conversation.

 ## Example